kingparra/procore-internship/0009_-_create_a_vpn_connection/readme.rst

 mobile clients.
 It is compatible with a large number of operating systems and proprietary solutions.

-Configure the WAS site to site VPN
+Configure the AWS site to site VPN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Go through the process of creating a VPN connection from the company's account to your personal account.